Discover the best things to see and do in Nagorno Karabagh, one of the most unexplored regions of the Caucasus.Read more...

 A full list of current travel clinic websites worldwide is available on www.istm.org.
 For other journey preparation information, consult www.travelhealthpro.org.uk (UK) or http://wwwnc.cdc.gov/travel/ (US).
 Information about various medications may be found on www.netdoctor.co.uk/travel.
 All advice found online should be used in conjunction with expert advice received prior to or during travel.

 Most visits to Armenia are trouble free.
-Crime is increasing in Yerevan especially (though from a very low base level) and visitors should take sensible precautions.
-The risk of being a victim is, however, much less likely than in most western European and American cities.
-Far greater risks after dark are either tripping up on pavements in need of repair or else falling into holes dug during the pavement’s reconstruction.
+Crime levels are low, but visitors should of course take sensible precautions.
+Generally, the risk of being a victim of crime is statistically much less likely than in most western European and American cities, and this notion is supported by countless anecdotal accounts of safe and trouble-free visits.
+Far greater risks are either tripping up on pavements in need of repair after dark or else falling into holes dug during the pavement’s reconstruction.
 Watch out, too, for missing manhole covers.
 These risks have reduced, at least in the centre of Yerevan, but can still be a problem elsewhere.

 Travelling with children